 “One of my purposes as an artist is to stand up for beauty.
 Because so many people they stand up for everything else – politics, whatever.
 Art of course is politics because you chose to do something different.
 But I still stand up for the kind of beauty that is connected to the inner world.
 It’s a bit like reading a poem.
 You can look at a tree and say: ‘Yes, it’s a tree’.
 You can also look at it and say: ‘Yes, it has a deeper meaning.’”

 Erik Steffensen is a Danish artist and writer born in 1961 in Valby, Copenhagen.
 He studied Philosophy and Art History at the University of Copenhagen and was educated at The Royal Danish Academy of Fine Arts...
 As a writer Erik Steffensen published his autobiography ”Valbyengelsk” in 2003....
 Erik Steffensen was interviewed in his studio at Vemmetofte Kloster on Stevns, Denmark in June 2021. -Louisiana Channel.

-A DIGITAL SKETCHBOOK OF NOTES; a record of what I'm looking at.
+A DIGITAL SKETCHBOOK OF NOTES; a record of what I'm looking at and working on.

 To document, muse, unravel, remember, remind, brainstorm, inspire, process, acknowledge, and journal.

-Images and content on this blog that is not mine is credited to the best of my ability and used for educational purposes.
+The images and content on this blog that are not mine are credited to the best of my ability and used for educational purposes.